 - Another limitation, which can be especially annoying on uneven terrain is that you cannot adjust angle of the legs individually.

 - Because of the limitations listed above, tripos with bracing are best to use in a studio, at home or whenever you have even ground.
 If you want to use tripods in nature, it is best to look for ones with individually adjustable leg angles.

 That is, can the angle of each tripod leg be changed individually and independently to one another?

 This is a very helpful and necessary feature for anyone shoting outdoors where the ground is rarely completely even.
 And not all tripods allow it!

 - get closer to the ground by spreading the legs to 90-degree angle (for low-level and macro photography);

-- setup tripod quicker and more secure on uneven terrain or indoors (i.e. stairs);
+- setup tripod quicker and more securely on uneven terrain or indoors (i.e. stairs);

 - setup tripod when you don’t have much space available.

 This is obviously not possible if tripod legs have braces.